rhowe/disclosures/citrix-linux-client-insecure-tmp-config/README.md

 # Vendor response

-Citrix acknowledged the bug, confirmed it as a security vulnerability and issued a fixed client in February 2023.
+Citrix acknowledged the bug, confirmed it as a security vulnerability and issued an updated client in February 2023.
 A CVE was assigned.

 Citrix security bulletin
 [CTX477618](https://support.citrix.com/article/CTX477618) contains their